wicketbr/BandTogether/README.md

 and name it according to the language code you wish to use (eg: fr-FR.json for French).
 Or, you can update any text in the en-US.json file if you wish to change the wording.

+## The Interface

+The interface is divided into three main sections: the Set List, the Song Books, main Item View.
+Depending on whether or not you have Edit Mode toggled in the top menu you will see different options in the interface.
+For example, the context menus that appear when right-clicking on the set list, a song book, or songs in a song book will differ depending on whether or not you are in Edit Mode.

+### The Menu Bar

+Next to the Edit Mode menu option is an option to show or hide the messages area.
+When shown, the messages interface will appear at the top of the item view area just below the toolbar menu.
+This feature can be used to send messages to the main projection screen view or to any connected tablets using the tablet view.
+If an audio file is playing from the set list the audio player controls will appear just above the messaging area.
+When an audio file is playing you can move on to other items in the set list and the audio will continue to play.
+Once the audio has completed the audio interface will disappear.
+You can close the audio player during playback by clicking the X in the upper right corner.

+The next two icons relate to blank the screen and hiding text.
+The Toggle Blank Screen menu option will blank the screen to black.
+The Toggle Hide Text menu option will hide all text on a slide but leave the background in place.
+This works for Clocks, Countdowns, and Songs.

+The Screen View menu option will open a new browser window with the screen view interface.
+This can be dragged onto a second monitor and then be run in full screen (usually by pressing F11.)
+You can open multiple screen views on different monitors, or even on completely different computers.
+For example, if your main projection computer running the software is connected to a projector or to multiple TVs mirroring a second screen, you could show on those screens from the projection computer.
+If you have TVs in another area that have a computer connected that can access the URL of the software, those TVs could also show the screen view interface.

+The Tablet View menu option is used for opening the interface meant for musicians on stage.
+This interface allows each musician to choose their own settings for light or dark mode, font size for the song chart, whether to show or hide chords, whether to view in the original key or to view in the Nashville Numbering System, and to add a capo to the song chart.
+When Auto-Follow is on then the chart will automatically scroll to stay in line with the current element of the song that is selected in the system controlling the set list.

+The Settings menu item brings up the interface for configuring the software.
+Here you can select whether or not to show non-standard keys for songs and transposing, enable or disable the projection features, and enable a Church Mode that will show CCLI information for use when showing songs in a church environment.
+You can also use the Projection tab if that feature is enabled to configure the style for fonts used for lyrics, headers, footers, as well as backgrounds used for song presentation on screen.
+The Messaging tab allows you to configure the font settings for both the screen and tablet messages.
+The Fonts tab allows you to select additional fonts installed on your system that you want to use in the software.
+By default, all standard web-safe fonts are included, as well as a few Google fonts stored as woff2 files in the wwwroot/fonts folder.
+You can add additional woff2 fonts to this folder and they will be loaded during the application startup and will then be available for use in the various style interfaces.

+The Show/Hide Chords menu option toggles chords on and off in the non-Edit Mode view when viewing a song in the main item view area.

+The next menu option turns the preview window on and off and allows you to select the size for the preview window.

+The user menu option allows you to switch to a different user account, and to add additional users.

+The Theme menu option lets you switch between auto, light, or dark mode.
+In auto mode the software will use the system setting for light or dark mode.

+### Set Lists and Song Books

+You can drag songs from a song book to the set list area, or you can right-click on a song and select the Add to Set List option.
+Items in the set list can also be rearranged by dragging.
+By default, the previously-opened set list will be opened again the next time you open the software.

+Use the Plus icon above the set list to add a new item to the set list.
+Supported item types are:

+- Audio Files
+- A Clock
+- A Countdown Timer (both in seconds or to a specific time)
+- Images
+- Slideshows
+- Videos
+- YouTube Videos

+If you have PowerPoint installed on the computer running the software you can choose the option when creating a new Slideshow to create the slideshow images from a PowerPoint presentation.
+Due to the nature of how this software works, PowerPoint slideshows cannot be played directly, as the software is not doing any sort of video rendering on the screens.
+Instead, only images can be used at this point.

 ## Tech Notes

 In my testing I have found that the background videos do not perform well in all browsers.